ahmedrashed-ml/BRNLE/README.md

 # BRNLE
-This is our implementation for the recsys 2019 paper:
+This is our implementation for the SIGKDD 2019 paper:

 Rashed, Ahmed, Josif Grabocka, and Lars Schmidt-Thieme.
 "Multi-Relational Classification via Bayesian Ranked Non-Linear Embeddings."
 Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 2019.